3D Lane Detection from Front or Surround-View using Joint-Modeling & Matching: Method

-\textbf{Preliminaries on Fixed-Num Key Point.} Linear interpolation is used to estimate the values of points between two given points.
-Since the number of keys on each line in labeled data $\bm A$ is different, we may need to employ interpolation to pad the key points in order to convert $\bm A$ into a fix-scale ${\bm K}_g$.
+Then, we use the least squares method to compute $\bm{C}$, aiming to minimize the residual $||\bm A-\bm b \bm{C}||_F^2$.
+Thus, the solution to minimize this expression is: \textbf{Preliminaries on Fixed-Num Key Point.} Linear interpolation is used to estimate the values of points between two given points.
+Since the number of keys on each line in labeled data $\bm A$ is different, we may need to employ interpolation to pad the key points in order to convert $\bm A$ into a fix-scale ${\bm K}$.
 Consider two points, ${A}_1 = ({x}_{1}, { y}_{1}, { z}_{1})$ and ${ A}_2 = ({ x}_{2}, { y}_{2}, { z}_{2})$.
-Using linear interpolation, we can calculate the point $P(t)$ between them, where $t$ is a parameter that ranges from 0 to 1.
-The equation for 3D linear interpolation is expressed as:
+Using linear interpolation, we can calculate the interpolated point $\mathcal{K}(t)$ between them, where $t$ is a parameter that ranges from 0 to 1.
+The equation for 3D linear interpolation is expressed as: When $t = 0$, $\mathcal{K}(t)$ equals ${ A}_1$ and when $t = 1$, $ \mathcal{K}(t)$ equals ${ A}_2$.
+As $t$ varies within the range $[0, 1]$, $ \mathcal{K}(t)$ gradually transitions from ${A}_1$ to ${A}_2$, achieving a smooth interpolation between the two points.